Grand Avenue–Newtown station: Station layout

 There are four tracks and two side platforms; the two center express tracks are used by the E and F trains at all times except late nights.
+The E and F trains serve the station at night, the M train serves the station on weekdays during the day, and the R train serves the station at all times except late nights.
+The station is between Elmhurst Avenue to the west and Woodhaven Boulevard to the east.

 In between the local tracks and the express tracks, there are trackway walls.
 The station has a full length mezzanine, but as the fare control and booth area are at the center of the mezzanine, crossover is available only at the easternmost staircase.

-Both platforms have a medium Cerulean blue trim line with a black border and mosaic name tablets reading "GRAND AVE. – NEWTOWN" broken onto two lines in white sans serif lettering on a black background and Cerulean blue border.
+Both platforms have a medium Cerulean blue tile band with a black border and mosaic name tablets reading "GRAND AVE. – NEWTOWN" broken onto two lines in white sans serif lettering on a black background and Cerulean blue border.
+The tile band was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the blue tiles used at the Grand Avenue station are also used at Jackson Heights-Roosevelt Avenue, the next express station to the west, while a different tile color is used at Forest Hills–71st Avenue, the next express station to the east.
+Blue tiles are similarly used at the other local stations between Roosevelt Avenue and 71st Avenue.
 Small tile captions reading "GRAND" in white lettering on black run below the trim line, and directional signs in the same style are present below some of the name tablets.

-Concrete-clad columns painted Cadet blue run along both platforms at regular intervals with alternating ones having the standard black name plates in white lettering.
+Concrete-clad columns, painted blue, run along both platforms at regular intervals with alternating ones having the standard black name plates in white lettering.
+These piers are located every 15 ft and support girders above the platforms.
+The roof girders are also connected to columns in the walls adjoining each platform.

+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
+There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
+The columns between the tracks are also spaced every 5 ft, with no infill.